leeagle23/Website/content/authors/admin/_index.md

 ---
 # Display name
-title: Charles Kim
+title: Jay Chou

 # Full Name (for SEO)
-first_name: Charles
+first_name: Jay
-last_name: Kim
+last_name: Chou

 # Is this the primary user of the site?
 superuser: true